ZeroCool940711/new-frontera/docs/source/topics/overview.rst

 This use case requires full distribution: spiders and backend.
 In addition to spiders process one should be running :term:`strategy worker` (s) and :term:`db worker` (s), depending on chosen partitioning scheme.

-Frontera can be used for broad set of tasks related to large scale web crawling:
+new_frontera can be used for broad set of tasks related to large scale web crawling:

 * Broad web crawling, arbitrary number of websites and pages (we tested it on 45M documents volume and 100K websites),
 * Host-focused crawls: when you have more than 100 websites,